Emergency aid in the Middle East conflict

 How is Help providing support in Gaza?

-Emergency aid for families from Gaza
+Emergency assistance for families from Gaza

 In the first year following the escalation of the Middle East conflict, we worked with local partners to distribute hot meals and food parcels to families in need in the Gaza Strip.
 In total, we were able to provide around 74,000 people with food.
 We also strengthened medical care in the Gaza Strip by bringing first aid kits and other medical supplies across the border.